Grants & Awards

 James Cook University recognises outstanding practice in teaching and scholarship in many ways.
 The Inclusive and Accessible LearnJCU Site Awards is one such example.
 These awards are an initiative of the Education Division and facilitated by The Centre for Education and Enhancement.

-Up to two (2) citations valued at $2500 each will be awarded across JCU.
+One citation valued at $2500 will be awarded across JCU.

-Winners will be announced and formally recognised as leaders of learning and teaching on 28 September at the Celebrating Excellence in Learning & Teaching at JCU: Teaching Excellence Awards.
+The winner will be announced and formally recognised as a leader of learning and teaching on 24 October 2024 at the Celebrating Excellence in Learning & Teaching at JCU: Teaching Excellence Awards.

 JCU Citations for Outstanding Contributions to Student Learning recognise and reward the diverse contributions that individuals and teams make to the quality of student learning in a specific area of responsibility over a sustained period.

-Up to six (6) citations valued at $2500 each will be awarded across JCU in 2023.
+Up to four (4) citations valued at $2500 each will be awarded across JCU in 2024.
 Additionally, the individual or team considered to have made the most outstanding contribution to student learning will receive a further $2500 (total award of $5000).

 The Australian Awards for University Teaching (AAUT) were established in 1997 by the Australian Government to celebrate and reward excellence in university teaching.